McNeilus Maranatha Christian College

-McNeilus Maranatha Christian College (An Adventist Center of Higher Learning), formerly known as Maranatha Christian College - MCC, is a Seventh-day Adventist Christian school in Kalaymyo, Myanmar (Burma).
+McNeilus Maranatha Christian College (an Adventist Center of Higher Learning), formerly known as Maranatha Christian College, is a Seventh-day Adventist Christian school in Kalaymyo, Myanmar (Burma).
 It is owned and operated by Myanmar Union Conference of Seventh-day Adventists.
 It was established in 2000 and is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.

 Location

 MMCC is located on Khaing Shwe Waa Rd, Chamie Aungshii, PO 02091, Kalaymyo, Sagaing Division, Myanmar.

 Degree courses

 The college offers the following courses: